Overview: Singapore Employment ACT

 Public Holiday Leaves

-Workers get 11 paid leaves annually for public holidays.
-If the agreement states, a worker can exchange the public holiday for another day.
+Workers get 11 paid leaves annually for the public holidays.
+If the agreement states, a worker can exchange the public holiday for some other day.

 Yearly Leave